FAULT FINDING GUIDE

 06 · Fault Finding Guide

-Issue appropriate documentation for any remedial work: a Minor Works Certificate for simple repairs or replacements, or an updated EICR schedule if significant work was required to bring the installation to a satisfactory standard.
-Always record what was found, what was done, and the results of verification testing.
+Issue the appropriate documentation for the remedial work: a Minor Works Certificate for a simple repair or replacement, or an updated EICR schedule where significant work was needed to bring the installation to a satisfactory standard.
+Record what was found, what was done, and the verification results — a verified repair backed by a certificate is defensible; an unverified one is not.

 07 · Fault Finding Guide